Skip to main content

 Annotations

-It is sometimes helpful to provide additional information about the Fuzz Test parameters, e.g. to specify the range of integers, or the maximum length of a string.
+It can be helpful to provide additional information about the Fuzz Test parameters, for example to specify the range of integers, or the maximum length of a string.
 This is done using annotations directly on the parameters.

-Note: Annotations are used on best effort basis, meaning that the fuzzer will try to honor specified constraints, but can not guarantee it.
+Note: Annotations are used on best effort basis, meaning that the Fuzzer tries to honor specified constraints, but can not guarantee it.

 AnnotationApplies ToNotes